What Is a Drake?

 - The long, iridescent crest of the wood duck

-- The long, sharp tail of the northern pintail
+- The long, thin, sharp tail of the northern pintail

 - The thick, arcing hood of the hooded merganser

-These unusual feather shapes and bright colors are critical for attracting mates and showing off strength and health to defend a territory.
-Both the colors and the unique feathers often play critical roles in courtship displays.
+These unusual feather shapes are critical for attracting mates and showing off strength and health to defend a territory.
+Both the bright colors and the unique feathers often play critical roles in courtship displays.
 Males will use postures and movements that show off their feather colors and specialized shapes in order to attract the attention of desirable females.

-While dabbling ducks often have the most vibrant visual contrasts between genders, male ducks of any type - mergansers, stifftails, whistling-ducks, etc. - are all called drakes.
-The term is not used for other waterfowl, however; male swans, geese, coots and similar birds are never called drakes.
+While dabbling ducks often have the most vibrant visual contrasts between genders, any male ducks, including mergansers, stifftails, whistling-ducks, and other types of ducks, are all called drakes.
+The term is not used for other waterfowl, however, and male swans, geese, coots, and similar birds are never called drakes.

 When Drakes Look Like Hens